Irvine Deportation Attorney

 Avoid Deportation with Legal Representation

 Do you have a deportation hearing?
 Contact Yekrangi & Associates at (949) 478-4963.
-Se habla Español.
+Se habla español.
 Services also offered in Farsi and Mandarin.

 The Deportation Process

-- How your status has been violated (or how you broke the law)
+- How your status has been alleged to violate the law

-- The consequences of failing to appear
+- The consequences of not appearing

-- That you have a right to hire an attorney
+- Your right to hire an attorney

 The Hearings